mechmotum/mechmotum.github.io/content/dygert-crash.rst

 oscillation.
 But there are no studies of these phenomena in hard steady turns for bicycles.

-So, what caused Chloé Dygert's crash?
-Given the limited information and barring there were no mechanical failures, our best idea is that a bump excited an unstable weave-like oscillation during the descent.
-This instability was possible due to the high speed and large roll angle as well as Dygert's time trial body position and her disconnecting from the seat.
+**So, what caused Chloé Dygert's crash?** Given the limited information and barring there were no mechanical failures, our best idea is that a bump excited an unstable weave-like oscillation during the descent.
+The high speed and large roll angle as well as Dygert's time trial body position and her disconnection from the seat may have all contributed to this instability.

 Developing a predictive model of the rider being loosely coupled to the bicycle could help answer whether there are aspects of the bicycle's design or seating